CNAG-Biomedical-Informatics/pheno-ranker/README.md

 The author requests that any published work that utilizes `Convert-Pheno` includes a cite to the the following reference:

-Rueda, M et al., (2024).
-Advancing Semantic Similarity Analysis of Phenotypic Data Stored in GA4GH Standards and Beyond. _Submitted_.
+Rueda, M et al., (2023).
+Advancing Semantic Similarity Analysis of Phenotypic Data Stored in GA4GH Standards and Beyond. _Manuscript in preparation_.

 # AUTHOR